Images shot with Ilford Pan 400 in Canon Sure Shot AF-7

 Ilford Pan 400 grain and quality

-Another aspect of not really knowing how the shots would turn out was due to never shot with the Ilford Pan 400 film before.
+Another aspect of not really knowing how the shots would turn out was due to never having shot with the Ilford Pan 400 film before.

 I didn’t really know how sharp the images were going to be.
 Especially out of a £2.99 camera.
 I didn’t know how grainy they were going to be.
 I didn’t know if the exposure was going to be off.